Will Lassalle on 5G Security, DDoS Attacks and Gaming

 About Will Lassalle

-Will Lassalle is chief information officer at Lynx Technology Partners and co-founder of JLS Technology USA.
+Will Lassalle is Chief Information Officer of JLS Technology USA.
 He is an accomplished, results-driven technology, security, and risk executive with an MBA and 20+ years’ experience and success leading information technology teams.
 Will holds a bachelor’s degree in information security, an MBA in project management and master’s certificate in executive leadership from Columbia University.
 Will holds numerous certifications including: PMP~ ITIL ~ Six Sigma Green Belt ~ Project+ ~ MCSE: Security ~ MCSA: Security ~ CCNA~ Security+ and others.
 Will has been recognized as a thought leader in information technology/information security, as a top-20 Most Social CIO in the Huffington Post, a top-20 most influential chief information technology officer, a top-100 data security influencer and sought-after speaker at events.